hashgraph/solo/README.md

 ```

-In a separate terminal, you may run `k9s` to view the pod status.

 * Deploy helm chart with Hedera network components
   * It may take a while (5~15 minutes depending on your internet speed) to download various docker images and get the pods started.
   * If it fails, ensure you have enough resources allocated for Docker and restart.